intelsdi-x/snap/docs/SNAPD_CONFIGURATION.md

   # keyring files specified in keyring_path.
 Plugin trust can be disabled (0) which
   # will allow loading of all plugins whether signed or not.
 The warning state allows
   # for loading of signed and unsigned plugins.
 Warning messages will be displayed if
   # an unsigned plugin is loaded.
-Any signed plugins that can not be verified will
+Any signed plugins that cannot be verified will
   # not be loaded.
 Valid values are 0 - Off, 1 - Enabled, 2 - Warning
   plugin_trust_level: 1